AndriusMart/intership/README.md

 ### Installing

-* Download this project/clone
+* Download this project
-* Make sure .env is not renamed

 ### Executing program

 * How to run the program
 * Step-by-step bullets

-*!!!From .env.example file remove .example so its only .env
+*!!!
+From .env.example file remove .example so its only .env
 ```
 npm install
 ```